 Depreciation commences when assets are available for use and is recognized on a straight-line basis to amortize the cost of these assets over their estimated useful lives, since this most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
 Estimated useful lives range from 2 to 12 years for equipment.
 Buildings are depreciated over 20 to 40 years and leasehold improvements are depreciated over the shorter of their estimated useful lives or the term of the lease, including expected renewal terms to a maximum of 15 years.
-Assets held under finance leases are depreciated on a straight-line basis over their estimated useful life on the same basis as owned assets, or where shorter, over the term of the respective lease.
-Land finance leases are depreciated on a straight-line basis over the term of the respective lease.
 Depreciation methods, useful lives and residual values are reviewed at each financial year end and adjusted if appropriate on a prospective basis.
 Depreciation expense is recognized in selling, general and administrative expenses in the consolidated statements of earnings.
 Depreciation expense related to assets used to manufacture and process food are recognized in the cost of inventory and cost of inventory sold upon the sale of inventory.